nmartins-x/MarkAndShare/README.md

 ```
 Next, create a free account on [https://www.mapbox.com/](https://www.mapbox.com/) to create an access token that will need to be added to the .env file.
 You can also add a Twitter API key and can configure the rest of the configuration variables (e,g.
 DB).

-To wrap things off, run:
+To wrap things up, run:
 ```bash
 php artisan key:generate
 php artisan migrate